NBISweden/AGAT/docs/gxf.md

 (2005)

 [Here the description from the Brent Lab at the Washington University in St. Louis](http://mblab.wustl.edu/GTF21.html).
-In this version the **feature** field change a little bit and can contain 6 different types:
+In this version, the **feature** field change a little bit and can contain 6 different types:

 ```
 The following feature types are required: "CDS", "start_codon", "stop_codon".